zorggn/love-asl/readme.md

 	- Renamed "cosine" mixing method to square root, and added an actual cosine-based one, along with a white-noise based one for no real reason other than it being interesting.

 #### V?.? () - TODO

+	- Added setBufferVarianceDistribution and getBufferVarianceDistribution methods to change how the buffer's length gets varied each time one is filled; can be either uniform or normal distribution (with a constant deviation).

 	- Made TSM frame size be independent from the chosen buffer size, meaning that frame size changes won't change how much time delay there is.